trpc/trpc/www/blog/2022-09-18-announcing-trpc-10-beta.md

 TypeScript enables us to do very cool things, but it comes at a cost.
 Many of the things that we (ab)use in tRPC, are very heavy on the compiler, and as a result, you might have experienced your IDE slowing down as your application grows.
 In v10, we've improved this massively.

-We've done this through changing our API that allows TypeScript to be a lot faster on incremental.
+We've done this through changing our API that allows TypeScript to be a lot faster, especially during incremental compilation, allowing your IDE to remain snappy.

+## Improved DX

+There was still a drift.

+## And so much more

 When working with tRPC v9, you might have experienced that your IDE started getting sluggish when getting big  when working with tRPC